Phosphatidylserine

 However, optimal doses of phosphatidylserine have not been established for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it very hard to establish a standard dose.

 Phosphatidylserine can affect how certain medicines work in your body.
-Talk to your doctor before taking this supplement if you also take:
+Talk to your doctor before taking this supplement especially if you also take:

 - Any type of blood thinner or have any blood-clotting problems